 For many families, where you attend college is a source of pride.
-Many attend where their parents and grandparents attended, and they hope to send their own children to that same campus.
+Many people attend schools their parents and grandparents attended, and they hope to send their own children to that same campus.

 But if that college is religious, these families might not have the opportunity to watch their children and grandchildren become proud alumni.